browserengineering/book/book/invalidation.md

 than the ones passed in `DocumentLayout`.
-The second argument, `self`, is never assigned to, but `child` and `previous` both contain elements read from `node.children`, and that `children` array can change---as a result of `contenteditable` edits or, potentially, `innerHTML` calls.
+The second argument, `self`, is never assigned to, but `child` and `previous` both contain elements read from `node.children`, and that `children` array can change---as a result of `contenteditable` edits or `innerHTML` calls.[^or-others] Moreover, in order to even run this code, the node's `layout_mode` has to be `"block"`, and `layout_mode` itself also reads the node's `children`.[^and-tags]

-Moreover, in order to even run this code, the node's `layout_mode` has to be `"block"`, and `layout_mode` itself also reads the node's `children`.[^and-tags]
+[^or-others]: Or any other exercises and extensions that you've implemented.

 [^and-tags]: It also looks at the node's `tag` and the node's
-    childrens' `tag`s, but a node's `tag` can't change, so we don't need to have a dirty flag for them.
+    childrens' `tag`s, but a node's `tag` can't change, so I don't think of those as dependencies.
+In invalidation we care only about dependencies that can change.

-We want to avoid redundant `BlockLayout` creation, but recall that idempotency means that calling a function again _with the same inputs and dependencies_ yields the same result.
+To avoid redundant `BlockLayout` creation, recall that idempotency means that calling a function again _with the same inputs and dependencies_ yields the same result.
 Here, the inputs can change, so we can only avoid redundant re-execution _if the node's `children` field hasn't changed_.

-To do that, we're going to use a dirty flag:
+To know whether that's the case, we're going to use a dirty flag:

 ``` {.python expected=False}
 class BlockLayout: